jisc-services/Public-Documentation/PublicationsRouter/api/API.md

 ## For Repositories

-If you are a repository, consuming notifications from the router, you have access to 2 endpoints:
+If you are a repository, consuming notifications from PubRouter, you have access to 2 endpoints:

-1. The notification list feed
-2. The notification endpoint

-The first allows you to list all routed notifications to your repository, and to page through the list in date order.
+1. The **notification list feed** endpoint - which allows you to list all notifications routed to your repository and page through them in date order.

-The second allows you to retrieve individual notifications and the binary/packaged content asscoiated with it.
+2. The **notification** endpoint - allows retrieval of an individual notification and any binary/packaged content associated with it

-Notifications are represented in our native JSON format as an [Outgoing Notification](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/OutgoingNotification.md)
-(or a [Provider's Outgoing Notification](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/ProviderOutgoingNotification.md) if you happend to also be the publisher who created it).
+Notifications are represented in our native JSON format as an [Outgoing Notification](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/OutgoingNotification.md) (or a [Provider's Outgoing Notification](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/ProviderOutgoingNotification.md) if you are the publisher who created it).

 Packaged content is available as a zipped file whose contents conform to a supported [Packaging Format](https://github.com/sherpaservices/Public-Documentation/blob/PublicationsRouter/api/Packaging.md).